MichaelXiongZJ/Screeps/design_docs/room.md

 - Room will update the states in memory (also cleanup memory)
 - Room will loop through its towers
 - Room will queue spawning of creeps
+- Room will run towers (To-Do: move to main)
+- Room will run links (to-do: move to main)

+# Features
+- pre-deploy replacing units right before old ones die

 # To-Do features
 - Save structure list in memory, for auto-rebuild if destoried.
-- figure out how to predeploy replacing units right before old ones die
-- clean up code
 - alter creep design to be more damage obsorbant
+- Links
+    - each (Link, role) will be saved in memory
+    - if there exist a link without a role:
+        - run initiate_links, which will refresh role for every link